isomerpages/moe-stmargaretpri/_learning-at-sms/Fun in Classroom/Mother Tongue Languages.md

 #### **7) Rakan Bahasa**

-We are delighted to announce that two of our girls from 5 Humility have been appointed as Rakan Bahasa (Malay Language Ambassadors) for 2025.
-Ayra Asheeqa Binte Jaafar and Qisya Kaheesha Binte Mohamed Hanafiah will represent our school in this prestigious role.
+We are delighted to announce that two of our girls have been appointed as Rakan Bahasa (Malay Language Ambassadors) for 2025.
+They will represent our school in this prestigious role.

 <table>
 <tbody><tr>